-The process of accelerated digitalization continued in 2022 and the first six months of 2023 and is envisaged to continue in the next years, with significant increases in the use of the remote banking solutions offered to customers.
+The process of accelerated digitalization continued in 2022 and is envisaged to continue in the next years, with significant increases in the use of the remote banking solutions offered to customers.

-In 2023 the number of digitally enabled unique customers increased by 6 per cent. compared to December 2022, reaching over 3.5 million and representing 88 per cent. of active customers (with 3 per cent. higher than 2022 when there were 3.3 million digitalized clients).
-BT card transactions increased by 21 per cent. as at 30 June 2023 compared to the first half of 2022, while phone payments increased by 43 per cent. compared to the first half of 2022.
-The allocated budget in 2023 for digital initiatives and software improvements is in amount of RON 368 million (VAT included).
+In 2022 the number of digitally enabled unique customers increased by 22 per cent. compared to 2021, reaching over 3.3 million and representing 85 per cent. of active customers (with 10 per cent. higher than 2021 when there were 2.7 million digitalized clients).
+The BT card transactions increased by 32.5 per cent. in 2022 compared to the previous year, while phone payments doubled compared to 2021.
+In 2022 the total realized investment budget of the Issuer was RON 391 million (VAT included), 70.32 per cent. of the budgeted amount.